hemeroc/public-speaking/README.md

 # Public Speaking

 All demos and examples of my public talks.
-You can find the slides on my [LinkedIn](https://www.linkedin.com/in/moser-dominik/details/experience/).
+You can find the slides on my [LinkedIn](https://www.linkedin.com/in/moser-dominik/details/experience/) and in the GitHub [release section](https://github.com/hemeroc/public-speaking/releases).

 **Disclaimer:**